Global Project Supplement Fund

 - Questions can be directed to firstname.lastname@example.org

-The Office of Global Engagement looks forward to learning more about the outcomes and activities stemming from our grants.
-The information provided in your reporting is critical to understanding the impact of our efforts and helps us secure the availability of these funds to support faculty and staff in the future.
-To remain eligible for all grants from our office, please complete any outstanding funding reports from previous grants.
+Learning more about the outcomes and activities stemming from our grant programs provides improved transparency and accountability.
+The Office of Global Engagement will reach out to you following the completion of the activity to assess outcomes.
+The reported information will be critical to understanding the impact of our efforts and help us secure the availability of these funds to support faculty and staff in the future.

 - Scott Townsend, College of Design